UCTEEE2046S/UCT_EEE2046S_Practicals/VSCode for STM32 Development/README.md

 Prerequisite: VSCode installation + STM32 update and demo

 # Method 1
-Video guide availible at: https://clipchamp.com/watch/EiouQ4LPKin
+Video guide availible at: Amathuba under Practical 4

 ## Get stm32-for-vscode extension
 Navigate to the Extensions tab in VScode and install the stm32-for-vscode extension